 This temple is famous because of its maple trees.
 During the maple season, it becomes very popular and rather crowded.
 Best to visit during December, when there is a lower number of tourists around.

 Follow the steps up to a secluded bamboo forest.
-During winter in Japan, this garden looked astonishing and was free from any tourists.
+During winter in Japan, this garden looked astonishing and we met very few tourists.

 If you too enjoy the beauty of a moss garden, then Gio-ji Temple is the place for you.
 It's quite a walk away from the Arashiyama bamboo groves, so make sure you have plenty of water and snacks with you for this journey.